 Palette Virtual Clusters are Kubernetes clusters that run as nested clusters within an existing cluster (also known as a Host Cluster) or Host Cluster groups and share the host cluster resources, such as CPU, memory, and storage.
-By default, Palette Virtual Clusters will use k3s as virtual Kubernetes cluster, which is a highly available, certified Kubernetes distribution designed for production workloads.
+By default, virtual clusters use k3s as virtual Kubernetes cluster, which is a highly available, certified Kubernetes distribution designed for production workloads.
 Palette Virtual Clusters are powered by vCluster

 The Palette platform provisions and orchestrates all Palette Virtual CLusters, making it simple to use the lightweight, Kubernetes technology stack and tools ecosystem.
 Deploy virtual clusters on Host Cluster Group by following the wizard and attaching Add-on profiles.